7

 2

 • \$\begingroup\$ Sorry I messed up copying the working code. cts is actually instantiated outside action scope.
-It's also stored in a variable and not just forgotten like it may seem in the template. \$\endgroup\$ Jan 24, 2016 at 8:44
+It's also stored in a variable and not just forgotten like it may seem in the template. \$\endgroup\$ Commented Jan 24, 2016 at 8:44

 • 1

 \$\begingroup\$ @user1306322 That kinda invalidates the answer which is not a good thing for Code Review.
 Even though it's just 1 line moved up in this scenario makes all the difference.
-Basically all the text on code review no longer applies. \$\endgroup\$ Jan 24, 2016 at 8:47
+Basically all the text on code review no longer applies. \$\endgroup\$ Commented Jan 24, 2016 at 8:47

 2